 Self-assessment can induce a lot of wincing and denial.

 Fortunately, a few changes can alter that inadvertent message in important ways.
-I’m making those changes–and just in the nick of time.
+I might have decided to Hire A Book Editor if I wasn’t sure how to tackle it myself, but I’m confident making those changes–and just in the nick of time.
 The illustration storyboard is in the works as I write.

 I believe it’s important to empower girls.
 Nonetheless, “Misho of the Mountain” is not a book “for girls.”
 I wrote it for all children.
 Misho’s story is about how to be resilient in the face of bad things that happen in life and how accepted standards of success (and beauty) are only one way of seeing oneself.